sgspencer2618/deep-learning-options-pricer/README.md

 For this, I implemented a modular automated data ingestion pipeline using AWS S3 and Github Actions for scalibility and continuous integration during development.

-In training, a time-based train/val/test split was used to avoid leakage; never shuffling entries across time in training, testing, or validation data - with certain features (such as greeks, IV) being shifted one day to prevent data leakage.
+In training, a contract-based train/val/test split was used to avoid leakage; ensuring no contract appears in multiple splits while maintaining chronological ordering - with certain features (such as greeks, IV) being shifted one day to prevent data leakage.

+Time Series Windowing was also used for the GRU to leverage its advantage in temporal modeling, creating rolling windows within each contract while ensuring **contract-level non-intersection** across train/validation/test splits.

 ### Feature Engineering
 Here is the breakdown of features used in model training: